 Trimming Machines, Grow Room Harvest Supplies & Extraction Equipment

-Harvesting plants that you’ve been growing for months, is one of the most exciting times for a gardener, it also involves the most annoying and meticulous process – trimming.
-At Hydrobuilder, we seek to make your harvest a purely enjoyable experience without any of the common hassles that weigh it down.
+While harvesting plants you’ve been growing for months is one of the most exciting times for a gardener, it also involves the most annoying and meticulous processes – trimming.
+At Hydrobuilder, we seek to make your harvest an enjoyable experience without any of the common hassles that weigh it down.

 There are three main phases of the harvest:

-- Removing and trimming the flowers or fruits
+- Removing and trimming the flowers or buds

 Here you have two options: either cut down the entire plant at the base or remove the individual stems/flowers to hang.
 Before you dry your plants, you will need to trim and remove leaves and other undesired foliage.
 Trimming is usually advised before you dry the flowers because the leaves will curl into them making the process more difficult.